 The certificate in drafting and design consists of 69 credits and takes just under two years to complete.
 Students enroll in 5-6 courses in the fall and spring semesters and take two summer courses.
 The time commitment ranges from 14-24 hours per week, depending on how many courses a student takes at once.

-ATCC is regionally accredited by the Higher Learning Commission.
+Tennessee College of Applied Technology – Murfreesboro is regionally accredited by the Higher Learning Commission (HLC).

 3. Ridgewater College

 Ridgewater College’s Advanced Manufacturing and Engineering Technology division offers a computer aided drafting program that students can complete entirely online.
 The program covers topics including elementary and advanced drafting, common manufacturing processes, and blueprint interpretation.
 Students also learn about the American Society of Mechanical Engineers’ standards and best practices.
 Learners practice using popular industry tools, including AutoCad, Creo, Solidworks, and MasterCam 3D.
 Students gain hands-on experience through collaborative projects with Ridgewater’s manufacturing students.

 Many of Ridgewater’s online courses hold certification from Quality Matters, an organization that evaluates web-based learning programs.
 The certificate in computer aided drafting and design boasts start dates in the fall and spring semesters.

 Prospective students must submit an application along with a high school diploma or GED certificate.
 They do not need to submit transcripts, standardized test scores, or other materials.